-☐ Give immediate feedback.
+□ Give immediate feedback.

-- 1. Don't let papers sit on your desk for days at a time waiting for feedback. - 2.
-If it's not important to you, it won't be important to your teen! - 3.
-Don't let your student lose momentum or fall behind. - □ Paper-clip your checklist to the top of your student's work.
+- 1. Do not let your student's paper sit on your desk for days at a time. - 2.
+You want the material to remain fresh in his or her mind. - 3.
+Be careful not to let him or her lose momentum or fall behind.

+□ Paper-clip your checklist to the top of your student's work.

-- ☐ Review Step 5 of "The Writing Process: Easy as 1-2-3-4-5," p. i (TM p.
-A-1). - 1.
-Go over your comments and suggestions with students before they write their final draft. - 2.
-Be sure they understand the changes you're asking them to make.
-Ask helpful questions such as: "Can you tell me why this sentence is incomplete?"
-"What would be a synonym for this word?" or "What colorful adjective could you add to describe this noun?" - ☐ Students write their "Describing an Object" final draft.
+□ Review Step 5 of "The Writing Process: Easy as 1-2-3-4-5," p. i (TM p.
+A-1).

+- 1. Go over your comments and suggestions with your students before they write their final draft. - 2.
+Be sure they understand the changes you are asking them to make.
+Ask helpful questions such as "Can you tell me why this sentence is incomplete?"
+"What would be a synonym for this word?" or "What colorful adjective could you add to describe this noun?"

+Students write their "Describing an Object" final draft.